-Red roses gained acceleration and association to romance in the post-modern era thanks to art in both literary and motion picture form.
-Not that the celluloid has not created other trends, but this one in particular wouldn’t have existed otherwise.
+Red roses gained an association with romance in the post-modern era thanks to art in both literary and motion picture form.

 According to a study by University of Illinois Extension titled ‘Our Rose Garden’ documents the historic significance behind roses.
 Garden cultivation of roses began some 5,000 years ago in China.
 During the Roman period, roses were grown extensively in the Middle East.
 They were used as confetti at celebrations, for medicinal purposes, and as a source of perfume.